aureliussr/aurelius-reviews/action.md

 | Learning Curve | 3/5     | Takes a bit of effort to get into this style of games        |

 **Personal Opinion and Overall Experience Score**: 3/5 I enjoyed the game, to be frank.
 Till date I have played it twice with a gap of four to five years in-between.
+It is a bit monotonous though and can be a bit boring in comparison to recent games of its genre.

 #### Dishonored